Anti-Fraud Best Practices for Document Processing Teams

 An effective anti-fraud framework operates across three distinct lines of defence, each staffed or powered by different resources.
 This separation of duties prevents single points of failure and reduces collusion risk.

-The FCA Financial Crime Guide, Chapter 6 states that firms must maintain "proportionate and risk-sensitive policies, procedures and controls" to counter financial crime, including document fraud.
-The FCA expects documented evidence that controls are tested, findings are acted upon and staff are trained.
-During supervisory visits, the absence of documented verification trails is treated as a material weakness.
+FINTRAC's compliance programme requirements state that reporting entities must maintain risk-based policies, procedures and controls to counter money laundering and terrorist financing, including document fraud (FINTRAC โ Compliance Programme).
+FINTRAC expects documented evidence that controls are tested, findings are acted upon and staff are trained.
+During examinations, the absence of documented verification trails is treated as a material weakness.

 For a structured approach to customer due diligence, consult our CDD checklist by sector.